Tutorial: Deploy Azure Bastion by using specified settings

-To configure the AzureBastionSubnet, select Manage subnet configuration.
+To configure AzureBastionSubnet, select Manage subnet configuration.

 - The subnet name must be AzureBastionSubnet.

-- The subnet must be at least /26 or larger (/26, /25, /24 etc.) to accommodate features available with the Standard SKU.
+- The subnet must be /26 or larger (for example, /26, /25, or /24) to accommodate features available with the Standard SKU.

-The Public IP address section is where you configure the public IP address of the Bastion host resource on which RDP/SSH will be accessed (over port 443).
-The public IP address must be in the same region as the Bastion resource you're creating.
+The Public IP address section is where you configure the public IP address of the bastion host resource on which RDP/SSH will be accessed (over port 443).
+The public IP address must be in the same region as the Bastion resource that you're creating.